-These guidelines are for people who are presenting a poster at the IFBF 2022 Summer conference.
+These guidelines are for people who are presenting a poster at the IFBF 2023 Conference.
 They explain what you should provide and give guidance for your content.
 If you have any questions, please contact us.

 You are responsible for ensuring that you have the rights to the content of your poster and associated materials, and that you have not infringed the rights of others.
 You agree that you have the consent of any co-authors.